Rohit25negi/Lamlight/README.md

 # lamlight
 lamlight is a python package for serverless application.
-It abstracts out all the step needes to develop a servless application for AWS lambda.
+It abstracts out all the step needed to develop a servless application for AWS lambda.

 ### Features
 * creating _boilerplate_ for AWS lambda function